tlaskowsky/cdk-gitlab-3day-workshop/lab-1/lab-1.md

     * **Is this expected?** Yes, for this simple Lab 1 script, this behavior is expected.
 In later labs involving actual processing, we would add a step to delete the message after successful processing to prevent this.

 ---
+## Step 8: Clean Up Lab 1 Resources

+It's important to remove the AWS resources created during this lab to avoid unnecessary charges.
+Since we deployed using CDK, we can use CDK to destroy the resources.

+1.  **Configure Local AWS Credentials:** Ensure your **local terminal** has AWS credentials configured for the **Dev** account and region where you deployed the stacks.
+You can typically configure this using `aws configure` with appropriate Access Keys or by setting environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`, `AWS_DEFAULT_REGION`).
+2.  **Navigate to Project Directory:** Open your local terminal and navigate to your CDK project directory (where your `cdk.json` file is located).
+3.  **Run CDK Destroy:** Execute the destroy command.
+You will need to pass the same context variables used for deployment because your app code requires them for validation and lookups.
+Replace `YOUR_ACCOUNT_ID` and `YOUR_REGION` with the correct values for your Dev environment if they are not set in your default AWS profile or environment variables.
+    ```bash
+    # Example destroy command - adjust account/region as needed for your Dev env
+    npx cdk destroy --all -c account=YOUR_ACCOUNT_ID -c region=YOUR_REGION
+    ```
+    * `--all`: Destroys all stacks defined in your CDK app (`CoreStack`, `ComputeStack`).
+    * `-c ...`: Provides the necessary context for account and region lookup/validation within the app code.
+4.  **Confirm Deletion:** CDK will show you the resources it plans to delete and ask for confirmation.
+Type `y` and press Enter.
+5.  **Monitor Deletion:** Watch the output in your terminal and check the AWS CloudFormation console.
+The `CoreStack` and `ComputeStack` should eventually transition to a `DELETE_COMPLETE` status.

+    > **Note:**
+    > * `cdk destroy` will **not** delete the pre-existing VPC (as it wasn't created by these stacks).
+    > * `cdk destroy` will **not** delete the `CDKToolkit` stack created by `cdk bootstrap`.
+This stack contains resources needed by CDK for deployments and can usually be left in the account.
+    > * The S3 bucket (`DocumentInputBucket`) should be deleted automatically because we set `removalPolicy: cdk.RemovalPolicy.DESTROY` and `autoDeleteObjects: true`.
+If `autoDeleteObjects` was false or failed, you might need to manually empty and delete the bucket first before the stack can be deleted.

+---

 ## Congratulations!